MGibbs03/Python_NHS_Analysis/regex_waiting_times/README.md

-# Extracting Waiting Times from Free‑Text Messages
+# Extracting Waiting Times from Text-based Messages

 ## Problem
 Patients sometimes describe waiting times in free‑text.
 We need to extract all mentions of waiting time **in weeks** from a collection of messages.